senselessDog/1131Comuter_Architecture/README.md

-# 1131Comuter_Architecture
+# 1131 NYCU Comuter_Architecture
-This is the record for the 1131 course of Comuter_Architecture.
+This is the record for the 1131 course of Comuter_Architecture in NYCU.
 I spend great effort to build it.
 This project help me to improve my verilog knowledge.
 ## Introduce 5 labs
 1. Integer Multiply/Divide Unit
 2. 5 stage/ 7 stage-pipeline